chrabyrd/Automata/docs/README.md

 - Successfully bundle with `webpack`
 - Learn enough about `HTML5 Canvas` to render an empty grid on the page

 **Day 2**: First, build out the `Cell` object to connect to the `Board` object.
-Then, use `board.js` to create and render at least the grid.
 Build in the ability to toggle the live/dead states on click for each cell.
 Goals for the day:

 - Complete the `cell.js` module (constructor, update functions)
 - Render a square grid to the `Canvas`